Sadistik Exekution: K.A.O.S.

-With Sloth back in the band once more, Sadistik Exekution spent most of 1996 working on their third album KAOS, which was initially released through Australian label Shock Records in May 1997.
-A mini EP called Sadistik Elektrokution was also released by Shock Records in 1998 which featured remixed versions of a few previous songs as well as a bass solo by Dave Slave.
+With Sloth back in the band, Sadistik Exekution spent most of 1996 working on their third album, KAOS, initially released through Australian label Shock Records in May 1997.
+The mini EP Sadistik Elektrokution was released by Shock Records in 1998, featuring remixed versions of previous songs and a bass solo.

-KAOS was then released again in 1998 by Osmose Productions and this version had a few small differences in the artwork and layout.
-Faster and rawer than anything they had produced before, this album saw the beginning of a particularly active period for the band, with a steady stream of live performances and other projects.
-Dave Slave had been working on an album of electronic rock n' roll for several years, finally releasing it under the name Digital Fiction in 1998 through a Brisbane distributor called Oracle.
-Rok also recorded two solo albums, with Osmose releasing the first, This is Satanik in 1998 and Melbourne's Modern Invasion Music releasing the second, Burning Metal in the year 2000.
-Rev. Kriss Hades had now temporarily joined the Sydney black metal band Nazxul, who he recorded and played live with.
-Sloth also recorded a series of demos, mainly consisting of some of his many punk rock songs under the name Bog.
+KAOS was rereleased in 1998 by Osmose Productions.
+This version had a few small differences in the artwork and layout.
+Faster and rawer, this album was the beginning of an active period for the band, with a stream of live performances and other projects.
+Dave Slave had been working on an electronic rock n' roll album for several years, releasing it under the name Digital Fiction in 1998 through Brisbane distributor Oracle.
+Rok recorded two solo albums, with Osmose releasing the first, This is Satanik, in 1998, and Melbourne's Modern Invasion Music releasing the second, Burning Metal, in 2000.
+Rev. Kriss Hades temporarily joined Sydney black metal band Nazxul, recording and playing live.
+Sloth recorded a series of demos, mainly consisting of punk rock songs under the name Bog.

-At the end of 1998, shortly after Rok had performed a solo show, Sadistik Exekution reconvened to play a New Year's Eve gig.
-It was billed as their last show ever, but the band had often advertised their performances this way.
-However, only months later, in 1999 they took to the stage again at Sydney's Globe Theatre in the suburb of Newtown.
-This time it did end up being the bands last live performance.
-The band remained dormant for the remainder of the year, as Hades toured with Nazxul and the others concerned themselves with personal projects once more.
-Kriss Hades also began piecing together several tracks that would eventually make up his solo debut.
+At the end of 1998, shortly after Rok had performed a solo show, Sadistik Exekution reconvened to play a New Year's Eve show.
+It was billed as their last show, but the band had advertised their performances this way before.
+In 1999, they played at Sydney's Globe Theatre in the suburb of Newtown.
+It was the band's last live performance.
+The band was inactive for the rest of the year.
+Hades toured with Nazxul and the others worked on personal projects.
+Kriss Hades began putting together his solo debut.

-The band maintained that it had ended as a live act, but when the line-up for the year 2000 Metal for the Brain festival in Canberra was announced, Sadistik Exekution was billed as one of the headliners.
-While anticipation among fans was high that the country's most notorious metal band was finally making an appearance at Australia's biggest metal event, Dave Slave broke his leg in an incident only weeks before the show and the band had to withdraw.
+The band maintained that it had ended as a live act, but when the line-up for the year 2000 Metal for the Brain festival in Canberra was announced, Sadistik Exekution was billed as a headliners.
+Anticipation among fans was high that the band was appearing at Australia's biggest metal event, but Dave Slave broke his leg weeks before the show and the band withdrew.